 As a break away from any gloomy weather I thought I’d share a few photos I have from just one of the 1,190 coral islands that make up the heavenly Maldives.

-But only just – the highest point on any of the islands is just eight feet and, with sea levels rising, the country’s future looks perilous.
+The highest point on any of the islands is just eight feet and, with sea levels rising, the country’s future looks perilous.
 So much so that in the next 40-50 years it’s likely that many of its 200 inhabited islands will need to be abandoned.

 Not to mention some of the world’s very best diving and snorkelling – shimmering shoals of fish, manta rays, turtles and an enormous array of other marine life can be seen among the colourful reefs that fringe the islands, often within just a few metres of the soft sand.
 Dolphin watching is another fascinating and memorable activity.

-The plane is especially memorable, with swirling patterns of islands, reefs and sandbars below as you come in to land on the water.
+The plane is especially memorable, with swirling patterns of islands, reefs and sandbars below as you come in to land on the water

 Once at your resort there’s little to do but relax.
 A hammock within earshot of the lapping sea would be my recommendation.
 As I said, a heavenly hideaway.